County judge strikes down Ohio abortion ban, citing voter-approved reproductive rights amendment

 Jenkins said that when the U.S. Supreme Court overturned Roe v.
 Wade and returned power over the abortion issue to the states, “Ohio’s Attorney General evidently didn’t get the memo.”

+Yost's office said it was reviewing the order and would decide within 30 days whether to appeal.

+“This is a very long, complicated decision covering many issues, many of which are issues of first impression,” the office said in a statement, meaning they have not been decided by a court before.

-The ACLU of Ohio sued on behalf of a group of abortion providers in the state, the second round of litigation filed to challenge the law.
+Jenkins’ decision comes in a lawsuit that the ACLU of Ohio, Planned Parenthood Federation of America and the law firm WilmerHale brought on behalf of a group of abortion providers in the state, the second round of litigation filed to challenge the law.

 “This is a momentous ruling, showing the power of Ohio’s new Reproductive Freedom Amendment in practice,” Jessie Hill, cooperating attorney for the ACLU of Ohio, said in a statement.
 “The six-week ban is blatantly unconstitutional and has no place in our law.”